nuxeo/nuxeo-studio-community-cookbook/README.md

   - If not, you won't be allowed to push directly to master.
 Your pull request will be then checked by the Nuxeo Team before being published.
 - Et voilà! :wink:

-## Support

-:warning: **These features are not part of the Nuxeo Production platform.**

-These solutions are provided for inspiration and we encourage customers to use them as code samples and learning resources.

-This is a moving project (no API maintenance, no deprecation process, etc.) If any of these solutions are found to be useful for the Nuxeo Platform in general, they will be integrated directly into platform, not maintained here.

 ## Nuxeo Labs

 You can access complete Nuxeo Marketplace addons on [Nuxeo Marketplace - Nuxeo Labs](https://connect.nuxeo.com/nuxeo/site/marketplace/category/nuxeo-labs) category (done for PoC and test purposes)